 Download the data tables

-Oil and gas reserves statistics are available on the New Zealand Petroleum & Minerals website.
+Further information on gas exploration is available on the New Zealand Petroleum & Minerals website.

 New Zealand’s oldest field, Kapuni, went into production in 1969 and is still producing today.

 Some fields do not produce any net gas.
 For example, gas is either flared, lost or used on-site at the Maari field which lies 80 kilometres from the coast.
 Total production is dominated by the Pohokura and Maui fields.

 There are several processing stations in the Taranaki region which process raw gas (including extracting LPG in some cases) before injection into the high-pressure transmission network.

 New Zealand has two main transmission entities: Vector’s transmission network and the Maui pipeline (owned by Maui Development Limited).

 The high-pressure gas transmission pipe network runs through the North Island, from Whangarei down to Wellington.
 Gas is transmitted both directly to large industrial consumers, and to local distribution (intermediate-, medium- and low-pressure) pipe networks, largely via the Vector network.
 Maui Development transmits gas directly from to Oaonui Production Station to Huntly Power Station.
 This pipeline began transmitting gas in 1979.
 All gas from Maui, Pohokura, McKee, Mangahewa and Kowhai is delivered into the Maui pipeline.